Aya-Ahmed-Behzad/sea-level-predictor/README.md

 ## Project Description

-This project is made to predict future sea level change through the year 2050.
-It uses a dataset that tracks the global average sea level rise since 1880 and applies linear regression Algorithm to forecast future sea level rise.
+This project predicts future sea level change through the year 2050.
+It uses a dataset that tracks the global average sea level rise since 1880 and applies linear regression Algorithm to forecast Future Sea Level Rise.

-This project is a solution of this **[FreeCodeCamp challenge](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor)** , where the objective is to analyze sea level changes, create visualizations, and make predictions using Machine Learning Algorithms (Linear Regression).
+This project is a solution to this **[FreeCodeCamp challenge](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/sea-level-predictor)** , where the objective is to analyze sea level changes, create visualizations, and make predictions using Machine Learning Algorithms (Linear Regression).

 ## Technologies Used